Waste and material resources

 - Key facts and messages

 - Natural resources and waste — Environmental regulation and eco-innovation have increased resource efficiency through a relative decoupling of resource use, emissions and waste generation from economic growth in some areas.
-However, absolute decoupling remains a challenge, especially for households.... more
+However, absolute... more

 - Resource use and waste generation in the EU-27 have been decoupled from economic growth.
 However, in most countries resource use and waste generation still increase in absolute figures.
-Although resource efficiency continues to improve, the growth of material productivity has for decades been... more
+Although resource efficiency continues to improve, the... more

 - Europe's economy is heavily dependent on imported raw materials — in 2011 approximately 1 600 million tonnes of raw materials were imported into Europe – that’s about 3.2 tonnes per person.
 Fuels accounted for most of this amount. more